undebutant/holiday-map/README.md

 # holiday-map

-A basic holiday map website with a Go backend and a vanilla JS frontend leveraging [Leaflet](https://leafletjs.com)
+A basic holiday map website to pin places you went and add photos to it, with a Go backend and a vanilla JS frontend leveraging [Leaflet](https://leafletjs.com) for the map part.

 ## Required files